Tuesday, May 20, 2025

 We had a little ways to go yet to battle Isaac's jaundice in the next coming weeks but we were able to be home for Christmas *all 6 of us* and what a celebration it was.

 In thinking about how best to close this final birth story I can devise no other way than to thank my Stephen from the bottom of my heart for his unwavering love and support in these transformative years for both of us.
 You have been my rock through building a home, giving birth to these four amazing humans we made, entering parenthood, celebrating our victories, bitterly grieving and growing from our failures, and in all of that stretching each other up towards heaven as we cultivate our little kingdom on earth.
 It has always been us together.
 My heart and soul is forever entwined with yours, and I thank the Lord every day for your friendship, and to walk alongside you in this life.
 It is during these journeys I have been propelled on by your closeness and oneness with me.
 I fear nothing ahead, as long as it's with you. <3 Thank you for choosing and loving me, and for making me a mommy to four beautiful children.
 My cup overflows and floods all around.
-I am ready for our next adventure, all 6 of us in toe.
+I am ready for our next adventure, all six of us in toe.
 Always Yours.